isaiah1112/sshreader/docs/source/getting_started.rst

 -------------

 Version 3.4 of sshreader introduced the :code:`sftp_put()` and :code:`sfpt_get()` methods into SSH objects.
-These methods attempt to make it easier to use Paramiko's SFTP protocol to copy files to and from a remote server.
+These methods attempt to make it easier to use OpenSSH's SFTP protocol to copy files to and from a remote server.
 The cool thing about having them inside the SSH class is that you can use one object to both SFTP files and run SSH commands on a remote server.

 .. code-block:: python